-The new General Data Protection Regulation (GDPR) will come into force on the 25th May 2018.
+The new General Data Protection Regulation (GDPR) came into force on the 25th May 2018.
 If organisations are found to be non-compliant on or after this date then your company will face legal action.
 Organisations can be fined up to 4% of annual global turnover, or €20 Million (whichever is greater).
 This new legislation replaces the existing 1995 Data Protection Directive 95/46/EC.
 Our data-driven world has changed enormously since 1995, therefore a more up-to-date regulation was inevitable.

 The impact on businesses will be huge and it will permanently change the way that personal data is collected, stored and used.